 Qasim Virjee 9:51

 and it was tough in Canada.
-I remember like the digital agency evolution in Canada was strange compared to other parts of the world where clients I mean, also, you know, we’re talking about clients that ranged from probably nonprofits to SMBs.
+I remember like the digital agency evolution in Canada was strange compared to other parts of the world where clients I mean, also, you know, we're talking about clients that ranged from probably nonprofits to SMBs.
 And then the odd corporate gig, that would be like the big money gig for no work.
 And between all of them, you wanted to give the same amount of details, you know, thoughtful work, and be charged fairly and equitably.
-But you know, the budgets weren’t there for everybody, or for for other people, they were the budgets were so huge, and they had no clue what they were buying.
+But you know, the budgets weren't there for everybody, or for for other people, they were the budgets were so huge, and they had no clue what they were buying.
 And it was the Wild West.
-And suddenly competition was on scene too, right?
+And suddenly competition was on the scene too, right.
 So yeah, it was it was a tough time.
 But I remember in Canada, specifically, the the lens for me was that like, Whoa, how come no one wants to pay for anything.
 And when they do, they want to be done with it.
-As soon as it’s over.
+As soon as it's over.
 This was a tough thing for me, when I was then running my studio after that, that hypnotic experience, and developed a really good client list.
-And all of it was inbound, which was crazy, you know, to think now didn’t need Google Ads back then, people heard about my studio, and they came to us for what we did, which was context sensitive design for communication platforms, you know, bespoke ones.
-And, and it was funny, because I started like, very early telling people under design guru, which was my banner, that this is going to be the price for this project.
-And then I had that conflict for the first couple of years of design guru, you know, to drop the we from discussions and just say I, and then own that question mark that some people had, which was, I want to look under the hood and see how much work is being done?
-Because that’s what I pay for I pay for work.
-And I was like, No, that’s not what this is about.
+And all of it was inbound, which was crazy, you know, to think now, it didn't need Google ads, back then, people heard about my studio, and they came to us for what we did, which was context sensitive design for communication platforms, you know, bespoke ones.
+And, and it was funny, because I started, like, very early telling people under design guru, which was my banner, that this is gonna be the price for this project.
+And then I had that conflict for the first couple of years of design group, you know, to drop the we from discussions, and just say I, and then own that question mark that some people had, which was, I want to look under the hood and see how much work is being done?
+Because that's what I pay for I pay for work.
+And I was like, No, that's not what this is about.
 You pay for the solution?
 And if the value that had provided Exactly.
-Things may be different now, but actually, I don’t think they are, I think, I don’t know, we see it with some clientele at the studios, like, on the creative services side of like media production.
-It’s still the same bullshit and agency world.
-Depends on the I guess it depends on that, that nature of who you’re working with how they understand why you
+Things may be different now, but actually, I don't think they are, I think, I don't know, we see it with some clientele at the studios, like, on the creative services side of like media production.
+It's still the same bullshit and agency world.
+Depends on the I guess it depends on that, that nature of who you're working with how they understand what

 Len Senater 12:05